 Function: If the value is not zero, the switch obtains the IP address attempt time over the Dynamic Host Configuration Protocol (DHCP).
 In this case, the IP address needs to be configured manually.
 After the attempt time expires, the IP address that is manually configured takes effect.
 If the value is 0, the switch repeatedly tries to acquire an IP address till it obtains an IP address over DHCP.
 In this case, the IP address does not need to be manually configured.

 DHCPv4-Current Address

-Function: Display the IP address and mask length that is automatically acquired from the DHCP server.
-If the switch fails to acquire an IP address over DHCP during the attempt time, the IP address and mask length that are manually configured are displayed in Current Address.
+Function: Display the IP address and mask length that is automatically acquired from the the IP address and mask length that are manually configured are displayed in Current